 Auchentoshan (pronounced ‘OKKen-TOSHan’) is a triple distilled single malt from the lowland region of Scotland.
 The name Auchentoshan is Gaelic and translates to ‘the corner of the field’.
 With most whisky from Scotland, the last stage is where they distill the mash in two copper stills (see our Scotch Whisky Guide for details).
 However, with Auchentoshan, it’s placed in a third still called the Intermediate Still which gives the whisky strength.

-As I mentioned before, Auchentoshan is unpeated which makes it an ideal candidate for a first dram.
+As mentioned, Auchentoshan is unpeated, which makes it an ideal candidate for a first dram.
 Because it’s unpeated, the spirit is far more delicate and sweet than most whiskies and the burn many newcomers complain of is so minimal most don’t notice it.

-The Auchentoshan Three Wood which is the bottle I recommend trying is matured in American bourbon casks, Oloroso sherry and Pedro Ximenez Sherry casks all of which give it a very unique flavor profile with significant complexity.
-It was the winner of the Double Gold medal in the category of single malts up to 12 years at the 2013 San Francisco World Spirits Competition and is this very day, the bottle I keep in my home bar that comes out for those who don’t enjoy a stronger dram.
+The Auchentoshan Three Wood is matured in American bourbon casks, Oloroso sherry and Pedro Ximenez Sherry casks all of which give it a unique flavor profile with significant complexity.
+It was the winner of the Double Gold Medal in the category of single malts up to 12 years at the 2013 San Francisco World Spirits Competition.

 The finish is very fruity where you can really appreciate the oak from the American bourbon cask.
 It really is a divine spirit both for the beginner as well as the aficionado.
-If I was you, this would be my first choice for a first try.
+This bottle is an excellent first choice for a first try.

-Interestingly enough, Dalwhinnie is one of my least favorite whiskies.
-However, I recommend it for first timers due to its lack of fullness and the fact that the flavor profile is so simple and fresh that it takes minimal effort to distinguish the various flavors.
-Despite my dislike for the whisky, it too takes a place in my home bar.
+While Dalwhinnie isn’t high on the list of many aficionado’s favorites, it is recommended for first timers due to its lack of fullness and the fact that the flavor profile is so simple and fresh that it takes minimal effort to distinguish the various flavors.

 Dalwhinnie is also Gaelic meaning ‘the meeting place’.
 It’s a highland Scotch that gets its water source from a natural spring called Lochan-Doire-Uaine and its peat from the surrounding bogs.

-For this dram, my recommendation is the 15 year old Dalwhinnie which was awarded an exceptionally high 95 points in Jim Murray’s Whisky Bible.
+For this dram, try the 15 year old Dalwhinnie which was awarded an exceptionally high 95 points in Jim Murray’s Whisky Bible.
 The nose is very fresh with hints of fruit salad, apple blossom and honeysuckle.
 It’s full of toffee and has just a touch of smokiness that’s quite resplendent.
-The taste (which is the part I dislike) is quite malty, with manuka honey and walnuts.
+The taste is quite malty, with manuka honey and walnuts.
 It has touches of vanilla and cereal.
-It too is quite smoky.
-The part I dislike is every bottle I’ve tried in my opinion has a fishy taste to it that really offends my palate.
-Fortunately, most people I’ve talked to don’t notice that so hopefully neither will you.
 The finish is very nutty and quite long.

-After you’ve tried the above named spirits, do your best to try some more.
-Even if you didn’t like the flavor, aroma or finish of it, that’s okay and easily fixable, as like wine, every whisky will taste different.
+After you’ve tried the above-named spirits, try some more!
+Even if you didn’t like the flavor, aroma or finish of it, that’s okay and easily fixable, like wine, every whisky will taste different.
 Try to separate sensation from taste as overtime your palate will become accustomed to the natural burn of Scotch.
 By separating sensation and flavor, you can begin to ascertain your likes and dislikes in order to influence your purchasing decisions.